 - View the PowerPoint presentation from June 24 (PDF)

-- On July 12, Wilder Research will be presenting their final report, Brooklyn Park: Improving Safety and Policing, to City Council during their regular meeting.
-The final documents from Wilder will be available to view on this page after the meeting.
+- On July 12, Wilder Research presented their final report, Brooklyn Park: Improving Safety and Policing, to City Council during their regular meeting.
+The final documents from Wilder are available to view on this page

-- The July 12 City Council meeting will be streamed live online and also aired live on cable channel 16.
-It will also be recorded and posted shortly after the meeting.
+- The July 12 City Council meeting was streamed live online and also aired live on cable channel 16.

 - View City Council Meeting documents

 Wilder Research created research-driven recommendations to improve community safety, and developed a tool to assess and improve the Brooklyn Park Police Department’s performance.
 They reviewed existing research on community safety and policing, analyzed Brooklyn Park specific community survey data related to the root causes of violence, and conducted interviews with residents and employees of Brooklyn Park.
 These are the recommendations: